yemrea/architecture-center/docs/example-scenario/infrastructure/service-fabric-microservices.md

 ## Considerations

-The first challenge is to begin to identify smaller bits of code that can be factored out from the monolith into microservices that the monolith can call.
+The first challenge is to identify smaller bits of code that can be factored out from the monolith into microservices that the monolith can call.
 Iteratively over time, the monolith is broken up into a collection of these microservices that developers can easily understand, change, and quickly deploy at low risk.

 Service Fabric was chosen because it is capable of supporting running all the microservices in their various forms.
 For example you may have a mix of stand-alone executables, new small web sites, new small APIs, and containerized services, etc. Service Fabric can combine all these service types onto a single cluster.